json-schema-org/blog/pages/posts/analysis-of-json-schema-defects.md

 More precisely, the methodology consisted in
 - reading all versions of the specs (yes, really!),
-- collecting all the publicly schemas we could find (especially aggregating corpura from prior academic studies),
+- collecting all the public schemas we could find (especially aggregating corpura from prior academic studies),
 - writing several tools to analyze schemas and report *definite* or *probable* defects,
 - looking at the reported defects to try to guess *why* these defects are there (most of the time some typo, a misplaced `}`, some type errors…),